 When you spot someone with gorgeous, glowing skin, it’s only natural to want to ask for all their skincare secrets.
 But even without asking, we can wager a guess that physical and/or chemical exfoliation is involved.
-Exfoliating is the process of sloughing off dead skin cells from the surface of the skin, and it can help reveal healthy-looking skin underneath.
-Without exfoliation, skin can look dull and feel rough.
+Exfoliating is the process of sloughing off dead skin cells from the surface of the skin, and it’s among the most effective ways to score a smooth, dewy complexion.

-Chemical exfoliation and physical exfoliation are the two main types, each of which also has its own benefits.
-Here, we’re breaking down the differences between both and shouting out our best chemical exfoliants.
-Soon, it could be you with people asking about your glowing complexion.
+There are two main types of exfoliation—chemical and physical—each of which comes with its own set of benefits.
+Here, we’re breaking down the differences between both and shouting out our best chemical exfoliants worth adding to your routine.
+Soon, you’ll be the one with the swoon-worthy skin.

 What Is Chemical Exfoliation?